Skip to main content

 • Strengthen local food supply.

-• Reduce the environmental and climate impact of food.
+• Reduce the environmental and climate impact of food in public meal sector.

 • Contribute to a circular future where every raw material is valued.